Item 136 of the provisional agenda*

 Review of the enterprise risk management and internal control framework in the Organization

 General Assembly, main part of the seventy-fourth session

 Status of implementation of oversight bodies’ recommendations

 Coordination and cooperation among oversight bodies

 - In planning its work, the Committee is mindful of the following relevant events that could have an impact on its work activities:

-- The various reform/transformational initiatives on which the Organization has embarked, such as mobility, the global service delivery model and Umoja;
+- The various reform/transformational initiatives on which the Organization has embarked, such as the management reform, including the delegation of authority, the shift in the management culture from process to results, and Umoja;

-- The end of the terms of office of two of the five members of the Committee, whose three-year terms expire in December 2017.
+- The end of the terms of office of three of the five members of the Committee, whose three-year terms expire in December 2019.

 - Detailed comments of the Committee